 Restaurant Manager Interview Questions

-Good communication, organizational skills, and knowledge of the food and beverage industry are valuable.
+Good communication, organizational skills, and knowledge of the food and beverage industry should be listed in the restaurant manager job description.

 Question 1: Why do you want to work at our restaurant?